benjaminkostiuk/radiant-pulse/README.md

 1. Navigate to https://console.developers.google.com/apis/dashboard?
 2. Select the name of your Google Project
 3. Under __Library__ search for the **Youtube Analytics** & **Youtube Data V3** APIS and enable both.
 4. Next, navigate to __Credentials__ and find the auto created OAuth 2.0 client ID.
-It should be named __Web Client (auto created by Google Service)
+  + It should be named __Web Client (auto created by Google Service)__.
 5. Make a note of the __Client ID__ and __Client secret__.
 These will be used for setting up Oauth.
-6. Add this authorized redirect URI under the section _Authorized redirect URIs_: https://oauth-redirect.googleusercontent.com/r/_{your app name}_ and save.
+6. Add this authorized redirect URI under the section _Authorized redirect URIs_: https://oauth-redirect.googleusercontent.com/r/ *{your app name}* and save.
 7. Navigate to https://console.actions.google.com and select your Google project > __Develop__ > __Account Linking__
 8. Select 'Yes, allow users to sign up for new accounts via voice'.
 9. Select __OAuth & Google Sign In__ as Linking Type with __Implicit__ Authentication.